yaser01/mkv-muxing-batch-gui/Readme.md

 See the project's [releases&nbsp;page](https://github.com/yaser01/mkv-muxing-batch-gui/releases) for download links

 ### For Linux Users

 Before starting the app make sure to install the following libraries using commands:
 >sudo apt-get install -y libpugixml-dev
 > <br>
 >sudo apt-get install -y libmatroska-dev

+### Updating The Mkvmerge version

+Important: Don't attempt to do this unless you know what you are doing as it may break the app and you will need to reinstall it again if you want to change the mkvmerge version that the app use the you can do the following:
+>Go to the folder where the app is intalled(for exmple on windows: "C:\Program Files (x86)\MKV Muxing Batch GUI")
+> <br>
+>Navigate to Resources\Tools\ [your operating system]
+> <br>
+>You will find the mkvmerge.exe and mkvpropedit.exe
+> <br>
+>Replace them with the ones from the newer version

 ## 🙏 Attribution

 - The whole app depends on mkvmerge and mkvpropedit so Big thanks to [MKVToolNix](https://gitlab.com/mbunkus/mkvtoolnix)